This file was last updated on July 28, 2014

 The French system of welfare is a complex, patchwork quilt of services.
 This kind of arrangement is relatively expensive, and much of the focus of social policy in recent years has fallen on the control of expenditure - filling 'the hole in the social', le trou de la Sécu.
 The main areas of concern are not dependency or unemployment, but pensions, because of the special privileges accorded to particular occupational groups, and spending on health care, where the stress on independent, market-led services (la médicine libérale) presents considerable problems in cost control.

-Titmuss's 'institutional-redistributive' model combines the principles of comprehensive social provision with egalitarianism.
+Titmuss's 'institutional-redistributive' model is close to the 'Nordic model' - a term now registered as a trademark by the Swedish Social Democrats.
+It combines the principles of comprehensive social provision with egalitarianism.
 This is an "ideal type", rather than a description of reality.
 Social protection is not necessarily associated with equality; the French and German systems offer differential protection according to one's position in the labour market.
 The Swedish system, looked at in greater detail, has many of the same characteristics: Ringen describes the system as "selective by occupational experience".
 However, the importance of equality - sometimes identified with 'solidarity', in the sense of organised co-operation - is considerable.
 The model of this is the 'solidaristic wage policy' advocated by the labour movement, which emphasised improving standards, limited differentials, and redistribution.

 Poster for the 1935 Social Security scheme: